jboss-developer/jboss-eap-quickstarts/mail/README.md

 1. Before you begin, back up your server configuration file
     * If it is running, stop the JBoss EAP server.
-    * Backup the file: `EAP_HOME/standalone/configuration/standalone.xml`
+    * Backup the file: `EAP7_HOME/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.
 2. Start the JBoss EAP server by typing the following:

-        For Linux:  EAP_HOME/bin/standalone.sh
+        For Linux:  EAP7_HOME/bin/standalone.sh
-        For Windows:  EAP_HOME\bin\standalone.batl
+        For Windows:  EAP7_HOME\bin\standalone.batl
 3. Review the `configure-mail-session.cli` file in the root of this quickstart directory.
 This script creates custom outbound socket binding port for SMTP, POP3, and IMAP.
 It then creates the custom "MyOtherMail" mail session and configures it to use the custom outbound socket binding ports.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server:

-        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=configure-mail-session.cli
+        For Linux: EAP7_HOME/bin/jboss-cli.sh --connect --file=configure-mail-session.cli
-        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=configure-mail-session.cli
+        For Windows: EAP7_HOME\bin\jboss-cli.bat --connect --file=configure-mail-session.cli
    You should see the following result when you run the script:

         The batch executed successfully.